 Your basic exterior flooring cleaning kit (a broom and hose) will do the trick 95% of the time.
 However, watch out for those more persistent stains, usually made by leaking car oil or petrol.

-First, cleaning chemicals that contain some sort of acid should be avoided because they can damage the concrete.
+First, avoid cleaning chemicals that contain some acid because they can damage the concrete.

 Your second option is to use some form of the powdered absorbent.
 Cat litter, baking soda or scouring powder work well.
 The trick is to be patient.
 Leave it on the stain for a day, remove it and then cover again until it’s absorbed completely.